kayform/mobius-yt-pg/README.md

+# What is mobius-yt-pg?
+The mobius-yt-pg is the changed part of Mobius Yellow Turtle(MYT) Version 2.1.2 to connect to PostgreSQL.

 # What is Mobius Yellow Turtle(MYT)?

 Mobius Yellow Turtle(MYT) Version 2.1.2 is open source software of oneM2M-based IoT Server Platform developed with Node.js and javascript.